Large Scale Robotic Material Handling: Learning, Planning, and Control: Machine Setup Low-Level Control

 \subsection{Machine Overview}

 We conduct our experiments on a custom research platform shown in~\cref{fig:machine_frame}.
 The arm features three hydraulically actuated joints, one \ac{DoF} each: the slew turn joint is actuated with a rotary motor, while the boom and stick joints are actuated with linear pistons.
 The end-effector tool, a two-jaw clamshell gripper, is attached to the machine's arm via two unactuated joints, allowing it to swing freely.
 The gripper tool provides two additional \acp{DoF}: shell opening/closing, and yaw rotation around its vertical axis.
-Since yaw rotation is typically not used by human operators for the tasks of interest, we fix the yaw joint at its default position, as shown in~\cref{fig:machine_frame}.
+The tasks of interest of this work target fast and repeated material transfer motions, which typically don't require human operators to adjust the gripper orientation, and to drive the machine to different locations.
+Consequently, we fix the yaw joint at its default position, as shown in~\cref{fig:machine_frame}, and considered the machine base static.
 As a result, the system operates with a total of six \acp{DoF}, with the two tool \acp{DoF} unactuated.